Saturday, November 22, 2025

 • The visit of the wise men

-• Jesus teaching on the mountain (called the Beatitudes),
+• Jesus' teaching on the mountain (called the Beatitudes),

 Saint Matthew wants us to know that Jesus keeps God's promises.

-Saint Mark was a close companion and co-worker of St Peter, and the book He wrote about Jesus is believed to be based on St Peter's teachings and experiences.
 St Mark also accompanied St Paul and St Barnabas on their missionary journeys.
 During these journeys, Saints Paul, Barnabas and Mark witnessed to many people that Jesus is the Son of God Who came to earth to save us.

-St Mark’s Gospel is the shortest—he gets right to the point!
-St Mark shows us that Jesus didn’t come to be famous.
-He came to serve others—to heal the sick, feed the hungry and help the hurting.
-St Mark tells us how:
+St Mark’s Gospel is the shortest as he gets right to the point.
+St Mark shows us that Jesus did not come to be famous.
+The Son of God came to serve others, heal the sick, feed the hungry and help the hurting.

 • Jesus healed a blind man